just-buildsystem/justbuild/doc/tutorial/computed.md

 ```

 Obviously, the tree structure has changed, so `"src target tasks
-decription"` target gets rebuild.
+description"` target gets rebuild.
 Also, the `"src target build"`
 target gets rebuild, but if we inspect the log, we see that 2 out
 of 3 actions are taken from cache.